dramantsevich/com.expertsoft.luch/README.md

 # Test Cases:

-ID:1.Positive TC.User select wathces and click "One click order"
+ID:1.User select wathces and click "One click order" and see "Your message was sent successfully"

 1. Launch site "https://luch.by/en/"
 2. Click "One click order" on the any watches